Preparing for student life

-Our Student Support Services Team will be on hand throughout Welcome Week and beyond, to answer any questions you might have and support you every step of the way.
+Our Student Support Services Team will be on hand throughout Winter Welcome and beyond, to answer any questions you might have and support you every step of the way.

 Lots of students tell us that one of the most rewarding aspects of being at university is the opportunity to live independently.

 There may be all sorts of new challenges and opportunities.
 You can choose what to do and when (but make sure you turn up for lectures and seminars!).
 Taking charge of your own money, paying bills and doing your own cooking and washing up are important (if not always enjoyable!) lessons that will set you up for the rest of your life.

 As a student, you’ll want to cook meals that are quick, easy, affordable and nutritious.
 Whether you’ve never cooked before or you’re a master chef, we've put together some simple recipes to get you started and inspire you.

 If you haven't met someone [in your flat] yet, knock on their bedroom door and introduce yourself.
 Small talk such as ‘how was your journey, where are you from, what are you are studying’ is a good way to start a conversation.
 Trust me, you will get sick of these questions by the end of Welcome Week!

 With so much going on it isn’t hard to find something that you’re interested in – and of course this is also a great way to meet people who share your interests.